Seyud/AMMF2/docs/SCRIPT_EN.md

 # Example: User interaction
-echo "Enable advanced features?" echo "Press Volume Up for Yes, Volume Down for No" key_select
+echo "Enable advanced features?" echo "Press volume up for yes, volume down for no" key_select

 if [ "$key_pressed" = "KEY_VOLUMEUP" ]; then